-te: North Dakota §1915(i) State p olan HCBS State plan Attachme I: 21-0015 fective: January 1, 2022 Approved: Deco ember 10, 2021 Sı persedes: 20-0010 Page 43 Individual ider Qualifications (For each prove ider The individual providing the service must: 1) be employed by an enrolled ND Medicaid provider or enrolled billing group of this service; and 2) have a bachelor's degree in social work, psychology, nursing, sociology, counseling, human development, special education, child development and family science, human resource management (human service track), criminal justice, occupational therapy, communication science/disorders or vocational rehabilitation; or have 5 years of supervised, clinical experience working with individuals with SMI, SED, SUD, brain injuries, etc.; or, with accompanying transcript, the NDDHS of Human Services may approve other degrees in a closely related field at the NDDHS's discretion; and, • be supervised by an individual containing these qualifications a aminimum.
-Provider Type (Specify): Entity Responsible (Spec n Frequency of Verification (Specify):
+1: 1 1

+licensed available for

+practitioners' (OLP) NDDHS review upon

+in the ND Medicaid request

+State Plan and are

+allowed to provide The individual providing the

+any state plan service must:

+service that is 1) be employed by an

+within their scope enrolled ND Medicaid

+of practice.
+These provider or enrolled

+practitioners are billing group of this

+allowed to enroll as service; and

+their own billing 2) have a bachelor's

+group provider if degree in social work,

+they choose.
+If a psychology, nursing,

+provider is not an sociology, counseling,

+OLP, they must be human development,

+affiliated to a clinic, special education, child

+hospital or other development and family

+agency in order to science, human resource

+enroll.
+Each billing management (human

+group provider service track), criminal

+must meet the justice, occupational

+qualifications therapy, communication

+specified in the science/disorders or

+1915(i) state plan vocational rehabilitation;

+pages.
+The or

+minimum have 5 years of

+qualifications for supervised, clinical

+the provider are experience working

+listed under each with individuals with

+service.
+SMI, SED, SUD, brain

+injuries, etc.;

+Or,

+with accompanying

+transcript, the NDDHS of

+Human Services may

+approve other degrees in

+a closely related field at the NDDHS's discretion;

+,

+and,

+be supervised by an

+individual containing

+these qualifications at a

+minimum.

+Verification of Prov ider Qualifications s (For each provide r type listed above.
+Copy rows as

+needed): · •

+Provider Type Entity Responsibl e for Verification Frequency of Verification

+(Specify): (Spec (Specify):

+1 30/ , , , , , , , , , , , , , , , , , , , UV / \ 1 JV/